develop2arman/rust-all-in-one/workspace/borrowchecker/lifetime/LIFETIME.md

 ### Let Vs Const

+#### Scope
+> const variables are declared in global and local scope unlike let variables that are declared only in the local scope.
+Mutability
+> const variable cannot be mutable unlike let which can be made mutable using mut keyword.
+#### Data Type
+> Unlike let variables, it is mandatory to define the data type of const variables.
+#### Set Value at Run-time
+> The value of const variable can only be set before running the program whereas the let variable can store the result at runtime.
+#### Shadowing
+> Unlike let variables, const variables cannot be shadowed.

+---

 > If variables defined with #let are immutable, then why does Rust include a #const keyword?

 The short answer is that data behind let can change.
 Rust allows types to have an apparently contradictory property of interior mutability.